Renzo Piano: Stavros Niarchos Foundation Cultural Center, Athens, Greece (2016)

 The Stavros Niarchos Foundation Cultural Center (SNFCC) in Athens, Greece is one of Piano's most dramatic projects.
 Located next to Falirio Bay at Kalithea, an ancient Greek port, 4 km south of central Athens, on a site which served as a parking lot for the 2004 Summer Olympics, it combines the Greek National Library and a new opera house for the Greek National Opera along with the Stavros Niarchos Park, an urban park covering an area of 210000 sqm.
 An artificial hill was created to raise the building and give it a view of the nearby sea.
 The opera house has a 1400-seat main theater and a smaller "black box" theater of 400 seats.
 On top of the opera house a square horizontal glass box is placed, called Pharos (Lighthouse), similar to the perch of the art museum atop the Lingotto factory in Turin.
 The entire structure is covered by a single flat roof, which provides shade, and which is covered with 10,000 sqm of photovoltaic cells, generating 1.5 megawatts of electricity, designed to the building self-sufficient in energy during working hours.
 The cost of the project was 588 million dollars.

 Krause Gateway Center, Des Moines, Iowa (2019)

 The Krause Gateway Center in downtown Des Moines, Iowa adjacent to Western Gateway Park is the headquarters for the Krause Group, parent company of Kum & Go.
 The architecture features long overhangs and giant glass panels.

 Academy Museum of Motion Pictures, Los Angeles, California (2021)

 Academy Museum of Motion Pictures in Los Angeles is a conversion of the former May Company Department Store (1939), an Art Deco landmark opened in 2021.

+CERN Science Gateway, Meyrin, Switzerland (2023)

+In April 2019 it was announced that CERN will be partnering with the Renzo Piano Building Workshop for its new education and outreach center named CERN Science Gateway.
+It was opened in October 2023 housing three permanent exhibitions, two hands-on education labs and an auditorium for up to 800 people.